MorneVenter/godot-blueprint-csharp/README.md

 ---

+## Utility Scripts

+This project includes a few utility scripts.
+Feel free to delete them if they are not needed.
+These scripts are:

+- PrettyNumbers - A static class used to format numbers.
+- SaveManager - A singleton save system.
+Call `this.GetSaveManager()` in any class to get the instance.
+You can then use functions like `Get()` and `Mutate()` to interact with the save system.
+- EventManager- A singleton event system.
+Call `this.GetEventManager()` in any class to get the instance.
+You can then use the public events to emit and subscribe to global signals.

 ## 3D and 2D Scenes

 This template comes with 3 helper nodes to assist with managing a mix of 3D and 2D scenes (i.e. 3D world and 2D UI).
 This will allow you to implement a 1920x1080 UI, but render your 3D world at a lower resolution (or use FSR).